MamoMGD1/neural_networks/README.md

    - Uses **ReLU activation**, **mean squared error (MSE)** loss, and **gradient descent**

 4. **Model Training**
-   - Trained the model on the cleaned dataset for 1000+ epochs
+   - Trained the model on the cleaned dataset for 4200 epochs
    - Tracked training loss over time

 5. **Evaluation & Results**
    - Achieved a final loss around **0.3**, which corresponds to **~70% accuracy**
    - Visualized model performance with a **bar plot of prediction errors**
    - The model successfully learned the difference between **cheap** and **expensive** houses based on their features

----

-## 📊 Example: Correlation Heatmap

-One of the early visualizations in the project was this heatmap, showing how strongly each feature correlates with house price:

-> *[Insert heatmap screenshot if applicable]*

-This helped guide feature selection and showed how much each attribute (like square footage or location) matters.

 ---